API Basics

 Note: We use a similar format to Stripe for our payload signatures (they’re the same except Stripe delimits the signed payload and timestamp with a comma vs. a space).
 See their rich documentation for additional details on why payload signatures are important and related webhook best practices.

-In the near future, we plan to add support for parsing
+In the near future, we plan to add support for parsing Event

 objects and verifying the signatures from a webhook payload in our onecodex Python library.
 This will offer an easy, one line mechanism for verifying payload POST bodies sent by our platform.